-If you'd like to support Advent of Code, you can do so indirectly by helping toit with others, or directly via PayPal or bitcoin.
+If you'd like to support Advent of Code, you can do so indirectly by helping toit with others, or directly via PayPal or Coinbase.

 --- General Tips ---

 If you get stuck, try your solution against the examples given in the puzzle; you should get the same answers.
 If not, re-read the description.
 Did you misunderstand something?
 Is your program doing something you don't expect?
 After the examples work, if your answer still isn't correct, build some test cases for which you can verify the answer by hand and see if those work with your program.
+Make sure you have the entire puzzle input.
 If you're still stuck, maybe ask a friend for help, or come back to the puzzle later.
 You can also ask for hints in the subreddit.

 --- Credits ---